 Michael R. Haske is party to an amended and restated employment agreement with us effective February 7, 2014.
 This employment agreement has no specific term and constitutes at-will employment.
-Mr. Haske's current annual base salary is \$320,000.
+Mr. Haske's current annual base salary is \$350,000.
 Mr. Haske is also eligible to receive benefits that are substantially similar to those of our other employees.
-His employment agreement sets forth his target bonus, which is currently set at 50% of Mr. Haske's current base salary.
+His employment agreement also provides for an annual bonus, which is currently targeted at 60% of Mr. Haske's current base salary, and for a monthly bonus based on the prior month's sales by commissionable sales by all sales personnel.
 Payment of any bonus to Mr. Haske is subject to approval by the compensation committee of our board of directors.

-Pursuant to this agreement, in the event Mr. Haske is terminated for any reason (other than for cause (as such term is defined in the employment agreement), as a result of his death or his inability to perform the essential functions of his position with or without reasonable accommodation), (i) we will be obligated to pay him 100% of his then current monthly base salary for twelve months and (ii) 100% of his then unvested shares subject to any equity grants issued by the Company will become vested in full.
+Pursuant to this agreement, in the event Mr. Haske is terminated for any reason (other than for cause (as such term is defined in the employment agreement), as a result of his death or his inability to perform the essential functions of his position with or without reasonable accommodation), we will be obligated to pay him 100% of his then current monthly base salary for twelve months.
 These severance benefits are contingent on Mr. Haske executing a general release of claims.
 In addition, pursuant to his employment agreement, Mr. Haske has agreed (i) not to solicit our employees or customers during employment and for a period of 12 months after the termination of employment, (ii) not to compete with us or assist any other person to compete with us during employment and a period of 12 months after the termination of employment and (iii) to protect our confidential and proprietary information and to assign to us intellectual property developed during the course of employment.